webiny/docs.webiny.com/docs/webiny-apps/security/development/API/GraphQLHelpers/has-scope.md

     }
 ];
 ```
-In the above snippet, the value of `library:books:get` is specified by a Scope which can be accessed by clicking Security -> Roles and Groups -> Roles:
+In the above snippet, the value of `library:books:get` is specified by a `scope` which can be accessed by clicking Security -> Roles and Groups -> Roles:

 ![Security Scope Example](/img/webiny-apps/security/development/api/GraphQLHelpers/security-scope.png)